 - Military Psychology and Leadership -

-- The Military Psychology and Leadership department provides Officer Cadets at the RMC of Canada with the philosophical and psychological framework on which to build a sound understanding of the dynamics of leadership in the military.
+- The Military Psychology and Leadership department provides Officer Cadets at RMC with the philosophical and psychological framework on which to build a sound understanding of the dynamics of leadership in the military.
 As much as possible using a military backdrop, this vision focuses on self-awareness and appreciation of human behaviour; ability to understand and apply influence in social situations; skill in adapting effective leadership approaches in a variety of circumstances; and an appreciation of the necessity for personal integrity, importance of human dignity, and need to reflect continually on one’s values and professional conduct.
 The goal is to develop an officer who is uniquely qualified to meet the complexities and challenges of leadership in a modern military.

 - Military and Strategic Studies -